By-Name Data

 Scorecards & Tools workbook 4.0

-The BND Scorecard is part of the Scorecards & Tools Workbook (a Google Worksheet).
+The By-Name Data (BND) Scorecard is part of the Scorecards & Tools Workbook (a Google Worksheet).
 This is a view only version – you can make a copy to use for your community.
 If your community is connected to Built for Zero, you can find your Scorecards and Tools Workbook in your Change Package.
-The first tab of the Workbook provides an overview of all the tools included in Workbook, including the By-Name Data Scorecard.
-Each question in the Coordinated Access Scorecard has links to the appropriate supporting information in the By-Name Data Scorecard Guide.
-Record your answers in the By-Name Data Scorecard tab to receive your score for Foundations, Veteran, and Sustain and Continuous Improvement.
+The first tab of the Workbook provides an overview of all the tools, including the BND Scorecard.
+Each question in the BND Scorecard has links to the appropriate supporting information in the By-Name Data Scorecard Guide.
+Record your answers in the BND Scorecard tab to receive your score for Foundations, Veteran, and Sustain and Continuous Improvement.
 Use the notes section to explain your answer and identify your next steps.
 Remember, your score is for improvement, not judgement!

 Scorecard Tools: